 If Professor Ehrman was serious about being scholarly and thorough, he should read the text he is criticising before making rash and foolish statements about it which make him look ignorant.
 The first thing he would (or should) have learned in theological or bible college, even before any lectures were given, was to engage with the text.
 It appears he hasn’t learned that fundamental lesson yet.

 Jesus is the second Person of the Trinity

 Finally, Matthew has recorded Jesus’ last words to his disciples while on earth.
-When he was about to ascend to the Father, he said, “Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit…..and behold, I am with you always, to the close of the age” (Matt 28:19-20).
+When he was about to ascend to the Father, he said, “Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit…..behold, I am with you always, to the end of the age” (Matt 28:19-20).

 So Matthew, as the climax to his gospel, has Jesus identifying himself as the second Person in the Trinity.
 There is Jesus, between the Father and the Holy Spirit, promising to be with his people forever.
 And not a word of blasphemy is implied.